mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 [3] Create the virtual environment:

 ```
-conda create --name astro
+conda create --name pipelite
 ```

-where the last argument is the name of your environment, e.g "astro."
+where the last argument is the name of your environment, e.g "pipelite."
 This will create a folder containing your environment.

 [4] Next, you can start running your new environment in the terminal with the following command:

 ```
-conda activate astro
+conda activate pipelite
 ```

 Now, you can tell you are in your new environment if the name appears in parentheses in your terminal: